Jeffreydne/javascript-quiz/README.md

 [Visit the Deployed Site](https://jeffreydne.github.io/Jeff-Nelson-javascript-quiz)

 This is a timed quiz on javascrit, css and html.
-Once the user starts the quiz they have 90 seconds to complete 12 questions. when they answer incorrectly 8 seconds are deducted.
+Once the user starts the quiz they have 90 seconds to complete 12 questions. when they answer incorrectly there is an 8 second pause until the following question is presented.
+During the pause the correct answer is presented.
 At the end, the user can record their score in local storage and compare how they did to others, or to their previous attempts.

 ---